poole/hyde/docs/8.0.0-beta.4/build.md

 layout: page
 title: Build
 description: >
-  On how to prepare your Hydejack site for a production build and deployment.
+  This chapters shows how to prepare your Hydejack site for a production build and deployment on 3rd party hosting providers.
+hide_description: true
 redirect_from:
   - /docs/latest/build/
   - /docs/build/